desktop/desktop/docs/learn-more/unreachable-commits.md

 Some Git commands use the ancestral path to determine what to show.
 One of those is `git diff`, which is used to see the changes between two commits non inclusive of the first commit.
 If we execute `git diff A..C`, we will receive the set of changes from the commits along the ancestral path from `C` to `A` or `C` -> `B` -> `A`.
 Thus, we would see changes from `B` and `C`.
 Likewise, if we executed `git diff B..F`, you will get changes from reachable from `F`; thus, `F` -> `C` -> `B`.
 But, not changes from `E` and `D` as they are unreachable.

 ## Merge Commits
-Now, let's say that we merge the `feature-branch` into our `development` branch.
+Now, let's say that we merge the `feature-branch` into our `main` branch.
 Our graph becomes:
 ```
-development
+main
 G
 | \
 F  |